Latest: The second day of the National Ploughing Championships has been cancelled

-Latest: The second day of the National Ploughing Championships has been cancelled due to Storm Ali.
+Latest: The National Ploughing Championships in Co Offaly have been called off for today because of Storm Ali.

-Organisers met this morning to assess the situation after delaying the start time.
+Organisers say they deeply regret the decision but it had to be made for safety reasons.

-It's the first time the event has been cancelled due to weather.
+The farming festival is due to go ahead tomorrow and people can use their tickets from today.

 Update: The second day of the National Ploughing Championships has been delayed further due to Storm Ali.